paris-loyo/portfolio/Cyclistic_Bike_Share/README.md

 2. **Run `02_bike_share_analysis.R`** to:
    - Load the cleaned dataset
    - Perform descriptive statistical analysis
-   - Generate visualizations and save them in the `charts/` directory
+   - Generate visualizations and save them as .png files in the charts/ directory

 ---